Return to the BUILD

 Long after I completed this article (around Issue 34), I got my hands on the Replacement Teeth mod from Model Modz and installed them.
 I also added some weathering, and both together made a huge difference.
 Check out the install HERE!

 I love that we are starting to see the Terminator skull take shape!
-And, I am happy to say that everything in this issue is metal other than the teeth.
-There is something about things with mass that make them feel like quality and worth the cost of this model.
+And, there is something about things with mass that make them feel like quality and worth the cost of this model.
 Until next time!

 Issue 7 – Right Shoulder Joint, Elbow Joint, Jaw Motor Bracket